Attorneys for woman arrested outside Tulsa Trump rally can depose mayor, judge rules

 Two Tulsa police officers then apprehended Buck and took her to jail, telling her that she was trespassing and breaking the law, according to court records.

-Buck still faces a misdemeanor charge of obstructing an officer in Tulsa District Court, records indicate.
+Buck still faces a misdemeanor charge of obstructing an officer in Tulsa County District Court, records indicate.

-Buck initially filed her lawsuit July 20, 2021, in Tulsa District Court.
+She initially filed her lawsuit July 20, 2021, in Tulsa County District Court.
 The case was removed by the city of Tulsa on July 31, 2021, to the U.S. District Court for the Northern District of Oklahoma.

-Specifically, Buck claims Tulsa Police “approved of an unconstitutional arresting policy in accordance with the wishes of the Trump Campaign ... (that is,) TPD professedly approved of and operated under an absolute policy of removing and arresting individuals, without question or regard for constitutional rights, at the simple behest of the Trump Campaign.”
+Specifically, she claims that Tulsa police “approved of an unconstitutional arresting policy in accordance with the wishes of the Trump Campaign … (that is,) TPD professedly approved of and operated under an absolute policy of removing and arresting individuals, without question or regard for constitutional rights, at the simple behest of the Trump Campaign.”

 But attorneys for the city claimed that because the mayor was not present when Buck was arrested, he "has no relevant information that cannot be ascertained elsewhere."